jswhite1992/loan_qualifier_app/README.md

 This was an effort made possible by the teachings of the wonderful instructor Firas, along with contributions by James White.

+ChatGPT was utilized to review the work of the save_csv function in the fileio.py program.
+It made small tweaks to the first line of the function.

 ---

 ## License